shadaj/gcj-plugin/README.md

 Submit solutions to Google Code Jam contests via SBT

 # WARNING
-<h1 style="color: red">USE AT YOUR OWN RISK!</h1>
+# USE AT YOUR OWN RISK!
-<h3>There is a major bug that uploads empty zip files when submitting solutions, which I believe has been fixed by the latest commit but IS NOT TESTED IN A LIVE COMPETITION</h3>
+### There is a major bug that uploads empty zip files when submitting solutions, which I believe has been fixed by this [commit](https://github.com/shadaj/gcj-plugin/commit/eebd36f5fea945d10ad55686cbf4fff6b7d48121) but IS NOT TESTED IN A LIVE COMPETITION
 Please raise any issues you find through GitHub issues.

 ## Installation